 - Several articles in academic journals and other media; for example and .

 - And, of course, collecting data.
-Forever collecting data.
+Lots and lots of lovely data.

-Thankfully, we quickly moved away from VWW being solely about the contentious and sometimes problematic virtual world Second Life, though throughout the life of the service it stayed the predominant virtual world in UK academia.
+Thankfully, we quickly moved away from VWW being solely about the contentious virtual world Second Life, though throughout the life of the service SL remained the predominant virtual world in UK academia.

 This was a good time for research into this particular technology; as well as the Eduserv Foundation funding VWW and a variety of other virtual world projects, Jisc also supported several projects across various programmes.
-So, there was a lot going on – at one point every UK university had someone using this particular technology for research or formal/informal learning, with some institutions (more the newer ones) using it across courses and departments, sometimes over several academic years.
-This led to some nicely full spreadsheets – for example:
+There was a lot of activity – at one point every UK university had someone using this particular technology for research or formal/informal learning, with some institutions (more the newer ones) using it across courses and departments, sometimes over several academic years.
+This led to some spreadsheets containing lots of that lovely data – for example:

 However, the data collection and dissemination was definitely not problem-free.
-The range of funding for this against that for other EdTech research, a dislike of virtual worlds (or anything that looked like a game) in academia, and the (unhelpful) over-the-top hype in some parts of the media over Second Life in particular contributed to a Marmite-effect, with more than a few vocal academics being entrenched in near-evangelical advocacy or near-hatred of the technology.
+The range of funding for this against for other EdTech research, a dislike of virtual worlds (or anything that looked like a game) in academia, and the (very unhelpful) over-the-top hype in some parts of the media over Second Life contributed to a Marmite-effect, with more than a few vocal academics being entrenched in either near-evangelical advocacy or near-hatred of the technology.
 Interesting times, though sometimes weary on social media.

-The high-point for this specific generation of virtual world interest, funding, use and discussion in UK academia was probably around the spring and summer of 2009.
+The high-point for this specific generation of technology interest, funding, use and discussion in UK academia was probably around the spring and summer of 2009.
 The keynote at the Jisc RSC Northern conference on virtual worlds in April of that year was especially fun to do – and a big event (side point: even back in 2009, 23 of the 25 speakers at that event were tweeting).
 The slides from it are probably the best summary to come out of the Virtual World Watch project: